imevanc/casenator/README.md

 ## 🙌 Contributing

-Feel free to contribute, raise issues, or suggest features to make **Casenator** even better! 🤘
+Feel free to contribute, raise issues, or suggest features to make **casenator** even better! 🤘